Facts about Henry Clay

 A businessman, landowner, farmer, horse breeder and politician, Clay spent his early career in the House of Representatives — building power as Speaker of the House — and was appointed twice to fill out terms in the U.S. senate (1806-07 and 1810-11).

 Clay was a leader in the Whig party, but was thwarted in his presidential ambitions in the 1830s and ’40s.
+When the Whigs won the White House in 1840 with William Henry Harrison, Clay found he was not as powerful as he thought.
 Nonetheless, he was one of more able and powerful legislators in Washington, known especially for his oratorical skills.

 One of Clay’s most famous quotes is “I’d rather be right than president.”